dj95/zjstatus/README.md

 You could also refer to the plugin guide from zellij, after downloading the binary: [https://zellij.dev/documentation/plugin-loading](https://zellij.dev/documentation/plugin-loading)

-On the first run or updates, you need to grant permissions to zjstatus in order to allow access to certain information and to send commands (like enabling or disabling the pane border).
-Since zjstatus is not designed to be a selectable window, zellij won't let you grant the permissions.
-For this purpose zjstatus offers the configuration `first_start "true"`.
-When this configuration is set, you are able to select the pane for the plugin and grant permissions.
-Then simply disable or delete the config flag again to make it work just as a statusbar.

 Please ensure, that the configuration is correct.

 ## ⚙️ Configuration